Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Illithilich.md

 - "desc": "If the illithilich fails a saving throw, it can choose to succeed instead."
   "name": "Legendary Resistance (3/Day)"
 - "desc": "If it has a phylactery, a destroyed illithilich gains a new body in dice:\
-    \ 1d10|avg (1d10) days, regaining all its hit points and becoming active again.\
+    \ 1d10|avg|noform (1d10) days, regaining all its hit points and becoming active\
-    \ The new body appears within 5 feet of the phylactery."
+    \ again.
+The new body appears within 5 feet of the phylactery."
   "name": "Rejuvenation"
 - "desc": "The illithilich has advantage on saving throws against any effect that\
     \ turns undead."